 - If you decide to have your son circumcised at the hospital, a physician can perform the procedure before you bring your baby home.

 - Circumcision becomes more complicated and riskier in older babies, children and men, and usually requires general anesthesia.

 - Premature babies or those who have special medical concerns may not be circumcised until they’re ready to leave the hospital.
 Also, babies born with physical abnormalities of the penis that need to be surgically corrected often aren’t circumcised at all because the foreskin may eventually be used as part of a reconstructive operation.

 - Immediately after circumcision, the tip of the penis is covered with gauze coated with petroleum jelly to keep the wound from sticking to the diaper.

 - After every diaper change, you should gently wipe the penis tip clean with warm water, then re-apply petroleum jelly to prevent sticking.

 - Any irritation or redness of the penis should heal within a few days, but if it increases or if pus-filled blisters form, there may be an infection.
 If this happens, call your pediatrician immediately.

 Questions or concerns?
 Please come see us.

 At Westchester Health, we understand that circumcision is a very personal decision.
-If you would like to talk with us before taking this step, please make an appointment to come in and meet with one of our pediatricians.
+If you would like to talk with us before taking this step, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Whenever you need us, we’re here for you.